 Data Source and Study Design

 This study was conducted at Kaohsiung Medical University Hospital with approval from the hospital’s institutional review board (KMUHIRB-20130022) and informed consent was obtained from all patients.
 The study started in January 2010 and as of April 2019, 65 patients with histologically confirmed locally advanced T4 or metastatic GC have been included.
+In the current study that diagnostic laparoscopy is not routinely performed in metastatic GC patients with dissemination, but diagnostic laparoscopy will be performed that image studies cannot confirm if the curative-intent resection will be performed in locally advanced T4 GC patients.
 Baseline investigations consist of blood tests, gastroendoscopy with tumour biopsy samples, complete history review and physical examination, and image studies (i.e., chest radiography, abdominal computed tomography [CT], and additional magnetic resonance imaging [MRI] if the CT scan could not clarify the cancer stage).
 TNM classification was determined according to the American Joint Commission on Cancer/Union for International Cancer Control criteria .

 Clinicopathological characteristics, such as age, sex, tumor size, tumor invasion depth, lymph node metastasis, clinical TNM status, vascular invasion, perineural invasion, tumor location, histological tumor differentiation grade, pretreatment metastasis site, and pretreatment serum carcinoembryonic antigen (CEA) level were analyzed.
+Her2 expression was not often tested as Trastuzumab was not reimbursed in Taiwan.
+Additionally, positive Her2 expression was approximately only 6% in Taiwan ; therefore, Her2 expression was not routinely examined for pre-operative neoadjuvant setting in the current study.
 This study aimed to explore the efficacy and safety profile of preoperative CCRT in locally advanced or metastatic GC versus preoperative chemotherapy.

 Currently, no particular neoadjuvant protocol is internationally regarded as superior in the multimodal therapeutic armamentarium.
 Interpretation of trial results is controversial, which results in strong interinstitutional differences concerning radiotherapy and chemotherapy sequence for the treatment of patients with locally advanced T4 or metastatic GC.
 Whether preoperative chemotherapy or CCRT should be recommended for the treatment of patients with locally advanced T4 or metastatic GC remains uncertain.
 Furthermore, both options are suggested by guidelines supported by the National Comprehensive Cancer Network.
 In this study, we compared the survival data of patients with locally advanced T4 or metastatic GC, treated either with CCRT or chemotherapy, based on real world data from one institution, and we additionally reviewed the current literature.